 Quick Q&A

 What is Verifactu?
 A rule set for billing software so every invoice leaves a trace.
-It adds a QR on each invoice and can send records to AEAT in real time.
+It adds a QR code on each invoice and allows real-time sending to AEAT.

 Who is in scope?
 Companies and most autónomos who issue invoices with software and are not in SII (the real-time VAT books).

 Do I need to send every invoice in real time?
-No. Verifactu mode is optional.
+No. Using Verifactu “send-now” mode is optional.
 If you do not use it, you must still keep the tamper-evident records and exports.

 Will my customers see the QR?
 Yes.
-Each invoice must show a QR that helps verify the record.
+Each invoice must show a QR that lets anyone verify the invoice record.

-Can I keep Excel?
-No, not for issuing invoices.
-You need a compliant billing program.
-Also, purely manual invoices are outside SIF - but are impractical for most businesses.
+Can I keep Excel or Word to issue invoices?
+No. You need a compliant billing program.
+Purely manual invoices are outside SIF (the software rules) but are impractical for most businesses.

 Anti-fraud law - what it is and why it matters

 It is a package of measures to prevent tax evasion.
-It changes the General Tax Law, with the famous article 29.2.j (a clause that targets billing programs so they cannot hide sales).
-The details live in Royal Decree 1007/2023, which defines SIF (Sistemas Informáticos de Facturación, the billing systems covered) and Verifactu rules, and later tweaks in 2025 that set the final calendar.
+It changes the General Tax Law, including article 29.2.j (the clause that targets billing programs so they cannot hide sales).
+Royal Decree 1007/2023 (a government rule that sets software requirements) defines SIF (Sistemas Informáticos de Facturación - the billing systems covered) and Verifactu rules.
+Later updates in 2025 set the final calendar.

-In short: your billing records must be trustworthy and meet these five requirements:
+In short: your billing records must be trustworthy and meet these requirements:

-Conservation - you keep records safely.
-It bans “double-use” tools that can hide sales.
+It also bans “double-use” tools that can hide sales.

 Anti-fraud law 2025 - what actually changes this year

 2025 is the adaptation year.
-Vendors finish Verifactu-ready releases.
+Vendors finish Verifactu-ready releases (Verifactu complete guide here).
 Companies pilot and prepare cut-over plans.

 Technical specs are stable.
-The ministry published the technical order in late 2024, so vendors can certify and interoperate.
+The ministry published the technical order in late 2024 so vendors can align.
 Expect more “Verifactu-ready” builds, QR tests, and structured export checks.

 Your processes may need updates.
-You may adjust numbering series (invoice number sequences), how to cancel or correct invoices (voids and rectificativas), and version control.
-Teams should learn how to read the QR, the record exports, and the incident log (a simple list of errors and fixes).
+You may adjust numbering series (invoice number sequences), how to cancel or correct invoices (voids and rectificativas - corrective invoices), and version control.
+Teams should learn how to read the QR, export the records, and review the incident log (a simple list of errors and fixes).

 Practical to-dos for 2025